You decided to pursue doctoral studies or to organise a research stay at Trier University? That’s great!

 Individual doctoral studies

 There are no registration deadlines for individual doctoral studies at Trier University.
-You may start your research at any time!
-Nevertheless, before taking off to Trier you need to check with the Dean’s Office of your future faculty whether you fulfill the admission requirements and you also need to find a supervisor in your future department.
-Please find more information concerning these steps in the admission requirement section.
+Yet, before taking off to Trier you need to find a supervisor in one of the faculties of Trier University and check with the Dean’s Office of your future faculty whether or not you fulfill the admission requirements for doctoral studies.

 Structured doctoral programmes

 If you are interested in one of our university’s structured doctoral programmes, you need to consider the registration deadlines of each programme.
 Please get in touch with your future supervisor or the programme coordinator for more information.
-Furthermore, you need to check with the Dean’s Office of your future faculty whether you fulfill the admission requirements.
-Please find more information concerning this step in the admission requirement section.
+You will also need to check with the Dean’s Office of your future faculty whether you fulfill the University's admission requirements for doctoral studies.

 You can individually arrange a research stay with a supervising professor who is active in your research field at Trier University.
 There are no registration deadlines for research stays.
-However, if you are planning to stay for a period longer than one month, it is recommended to begin your stay along with the start of the summer or winter term, as you may need to pay the semester contribution fee any ways if you wish to use the university’s facilities such as the library or internet access.
-Please find current semester dates here.
+However, if you are planning to stay for a period longer than one month, we recommend beginning your stay along with the start of the summer or winter term, as you may need to pay the semester contribution fee if you wish to use the university’s facilities such as the library or internet access.
+Please check out the current semester dates.

 You will need to bring a range of different documents for your student enrolment at Trier University.
 Please find a list of the required documents in the admission requirements section.
-We also encourage you to get in touch with us if you have any questions (phduni-trierde).
 If you miss to bring required documents, it may take a lot of time and money to get everything organised and we would like to help avoiding this problem.